RUDY SHACKELFORD: INFOLIATIONS

 DANCERS:

-MARY CLAIRE FITCHETT; KIMBERLY MACKIN; LEE MELCHOIOR
+MARY CLAIRE FITCHETT; KIMBERLY MACKIN; LEE MELCHIOR

-BEVERLY PRAHL; KIM STEMPEK
+BEVERLY PRAHL; KIM STREMPEKI

 FOSTERING BRASS CHAMBER MUSIC

-The score and parts for Rudy Shackelford's Infoliations, along with the entire ABQ music library, are available for research and performance from the Oberlin Conservatory of Music Library.
+The score and parts for Rudy Shackelford's INFOLIATIONS, along with the entire ABQ music library, are available for research and performance from the Oberlin Conservatory of Music Library.

 For direct access: ABQ Special Collection @ Oberlin Conservatory Library